Courses

 banner

-What Are the Main Causes and Effects of Air and Water Pollution?
+Causes Effects Types and Prevention of Air and Water Pollution

 Pollution of air and water is a major environmental issue with direct impacts on ecosystems and human health.
 Both types of pollution occur when harmful substances contaminate natural resources, making them unsafe for use and life.
 Understanding the sources, effects, and solutions for pollution of air and water is vital for creating a cleaner, healthier future for all living organisms.